Grace to you!

 Sometimes, we suppose it’s in keeping the disciplines of our faith, all the requirements of the law, like the rich young man in the bible (Mark 10:17-27) I discussed yesterday.
 We fail to see that morality is a necessary first step into it, but not the end.
 Holiness is a journey towards something, towards somebody.

 Only God is holy, just like only God is good.
 Holiness belongs to God.
 If we must be holy, it has to be a journey to him who is holiness itself.
+It is being immersed in God's life.
+It is encountering, witnessing as well as living God's saving grace.

 Consider visiting the entertainment capital of the USA, Los Angeles, and wanting to spend all day going to the movies.
 You are in Hollywood and have a taxi head east of Hollywood to go to the movies miles away.
 Wouldn’t it sound ridiculous that you came to Hollywood Universal Studios, but drove farther away from it to go see movies?